|Academic Profile |

 | || |

-She has published papers in top-tier communication journals such as Communication Research, Journal of Health Communication, New Media & Society, Public Opinion Quarterly, Public Understanding of Science, and Science Communication, as well as journals in other disciplines such as Journal of Occupational Rehabilitation and Nature Nanotechnology.
-Her papers have won numerous top faculty paper awards at international conferences such as the ICA and AEJMC conferences.
+She has given keynote talks, plenary speeches, and other invited talks on science communication, public opinion, and cyber risks at institutions such as the Massachusetts Institute of Technology, Harvard T. H. Chan School of Public Health, University of Houston, the Science Centre Singapore, and many more.
+She has published papers in top-tier communication journals such as Communication Research, Journal of Health Communication, New Media & Society, Public Opinion Quarterly, Public Understanding of Science, and Science Communication, as well as journals in other disciplines such as Nature Nanotechnology and Energy Policy.

 |Media effects and public opinion in the context of science, health, and environmental issues|